David-Huson/SchoolNoteVault/Fall 2023/Sys & Net/Lectures/Lecture 1.md

 ![[Operating system diagram.excalidraw]]

 In kernel mode you can execute any instructions, in user mode you cannot execute privileged instructions

+We go into kernel mode via a trap instruction

 The operating system is on the Disk, in memory, and in the cpu cache while being executed